pablobernabeu/Data-is-present/README.md

 #### Open-source software

-Programs such as [R](https://www.r-project.org/about.html) and [Python](https://www.python.org/) offer free, powerful resources for data processing, visualisation and analysis.
+Programming languages such as [R](https://www.r-project.org/about.html) or [Python](https://www.python.org/) offer free, powerful resources for data processing, visualisation and analysis.
 Experience in these programs is highly valued in data-intensive disciplines.

 ## Activities